 Brandi has a Master’s degree from DePaul University, specializing in Developing Behavior Management Practices to Enhance Understanding in Human/Animal Relationships.
 She is Certified Pet Dog Trainer and Canine Good Citizen Evaluator.
 Brandi uses this knowledge in conjunction with the active listening, relationship development and creative problem solving skills she acquired from a decade in the corporate world.

 Brandi is a member of the Association of Pet Dog Trainers; has been published in Chronicle of the Dog and Chicagoland Tails and she regularly writes training articles for the Columbus Examiner (her hometown) and Dogtime.
-Brandi actively supports multiple rescues by conducting evaluations, giving presentations and teaching classes to help raise funds for animals in need; additionally, she regularly volunteers with Safe Humane Chicago‘s Court Case Dog Program.
+Brandi actively supports multiple rescues by conducting evaluations, giving presentations and teaching classes to help raise funds for animals in need.
 She said goodbye to her dear, sweet Finnigan in 2013.
 His early behavior inspired her dog training career and he will be forever missed, honored and at the heart of everything she does.
 Gavin is now the four-legged light of her life.
 When he’s not scaling trees, learning a new trick or romping with his friends; Gavin is an ambassador dog for Safe Humane.
 Brandi co-owns a dog treat business, Bark Pouch™ , which was created to better help dogs who are too stressed, fearful or overstimulated to take store-bought treats.
-After 12 years of religiously rocking out weekend training sessions; Brandi will be moving to a Monday through Friday schedule beginning October 2015.
+After 12 years of religiously rocking out weekend training sessions; Brandi moved to Monday through Friday schedule beginning October 2015.